flexkube/libflexkube/README.md

 [![Build Status](https://travis-ci.org/flexkube/libflexkube.svg?branch=master)](https://travis-ci.org/flexkube/libflexkube) [![Maintainability](https://api.codeclimate.com/v1/badges/5840c3fe0a9bc77aef08/maintainability)](https://codeclimate.com/github/flexkube/libflexkube/maintainability) [![Test Coverage](https://api.codeclimate.com/v1/badges/5840c3fe0a9bc77aef08/test_coverage)](https://codeclimate.com/github/flexkube/libflexkube/test_coverage) [![codecov](https://codecov.io/gh/flexkube/libflexkube/branch/master/graph/badge.svg)](https://codecov.io/gh/flexkube/libflexkube) [![GoDoc](https://godoc.org/github.com/flexkube/libflexkube?status.svg)](https://godoc.org/github.com/flexkube/libflexkube)

-## Status of the project

-At the time of writing, this project is in active development state and it is not suitable for production use.
-Breaking changes might be introduced at any point in time, for both library interface and for existing deployments.

-Currently, there is no good documentation describing how to configure and use implemented tools.
-Digging into the source code is highly recommended.
-With help of error messages as trace points, the code should be clear enough to figure out the right configuration.

-More examples of use will be added in the future.

 ## Introduction

 libflexkube is a go library, which implements the logic required for deploying self-hosted Kubernetes cluster.